astro313/RXJ1131/WRITEUP/response.md

 many different parts of the text.

 # RESPONSE:
-We adopted the suggestions and have added additional tables summarizing the observed CO line properties and the derived physical parameters.
+We adopted the good suggestions and have added additional tables summarizing the observed CO line properties and the derived physical parameters.